 Feel free to customize this gluten free green bean casserole to suit your own taste.
-Just be sure to keep all the ingredients low carb.
+But be sure to keep all the ingredients low carb.
 I’ve found that a blend of almond milk and cream cheese works as an alternative to the sour cream.

 For those that like the crispy onions on top, I’ve got a solution.
 You could fry up your own onions until golden brown and chop up to sprinkle on the top of the casserole.

 We love this low carb casserole better than the traditional one made with processed ingredients.
 Why not give it a try and see for yourself?

-If you are looking for more of a complete meal, you may want to try my casserole with chicken and green beans casserole.
-It combines the chicken and greens beans in a delicious cream cheese sauce.
+If you are looking for more of a complete meal, you may want to try my chicken casserole with green beans.
+It combines the chicken and string beans in a delicious cream cheese sauce.